ppierzchalka/firegarden/README.md

 # Firegarden

 This repository contains a starter pack for creating your own digital business card/resume with plans to expand into a digital garden.
-Fork this template, customize it, and deploy it to GitHub Pages with your own custom domain.
+Fork this template, customize it, and deploy it to Netlify with your own custom domain.

 ## Project Architecture

 This project is structured as follows:

-- **Monorepo Tool**: NX for efficient workspace management
+- **Monorepo Tool**: Turborepo for efficient workspace management
 - **Language**: TypeScript for type safety and better developer experience
 - **Styling**: Tailwind CSS for utility-first styling
 - **Framework**: Next.js for React-based frontend with dynamic rendering
-- **UI Components**: shadcn/ui components with designs done on v0
+- **UI Components**: shadcn/ui components with custom designs
-- **Content Management**:
+- **Content Management** (Planned):
-  - Firebase for database and image storage
+  - Firebase for database and image storage (to be implemented)
-  - FireCMS for content management with write permissions
+  - CMS application for content management (to be implemented)
   - Next.js frontend with read-only database access

 ## Project Structure